813 Consent to Register by Particular Living Individual Whose Name or Likeness Appears in the Mark

 If a consent to register is already part of the record in the file of a valid registration for a mark comprised in whole or in part of the same name, portrait, or signature for the same goods or services, the applicant may satisfy the requirement for a consent statement by claiming ownership of the registration and advising the examining attorney that the consent is of record therein.
 See TMEP §1206.04(c) for further information.

-If a name or likeness that could reasonably be perceived as that of a living individual is not that of a specific living individual, a statement to that effect should be printed in the Official Gazette and on the registration certificate.
-The statement should read as follows:
+If a mark comprises the name or likeness of a living individual and consent to register is of record or is presumed from signature of the application, a statement that the mark identifies a living individual whose consent is of record must be printed in the Official Gazette and on the registration certificate.
+See TMEP §§813.01(a), 1206.04(b).
+If a name or likeness that could reasonably be perceived as that of a living individual is not that of a specific living individual, a statement to that effect is printed in the Official Gazette and on the registration certificate.
+See TMEP §813.01(b).